'We've Made It Through': Bermuda Endures Hurricane Humberto

 Hurricane Humberto knocked out the power for some 80% of Bermuda's electricity customers — but government officials say they're relieved no one died when the Category 3 storm passed close to the island Wednesday night.

-"We've made it through," Minister of National Security Wayne M. Caines says in an update Thursday morning.
+"We've made it through," Minister of National Security Wayne M. Caines said in an update Thursday morning.

-Caines adds that during the hurricane, emergency crews rescued a stranded boater in the harbor.
+Caines added that during the hurricane, emergency crews rescued a stranded boater in the harbor.
 A baby was also born during the storm.

 Premier David Burt is calling on residents to check on their elderly neighbors and anyone who might need assistance.
 And like others in the government, he celebrated the news that a healthy baby girl had been born.